endoflife-date/endoflife.date/products/mongodb.md

           regex: '^MongoDB (?P<value>\d+\.\d+).*$'
         eol: "End of Life Date"

-# EOL dates can be found at https://www.mongodb.com/support-policy/lifecycles.
+# EOL dates can be found at https://www.mongodb.com/legal/support-policy/lifecycles
 # End of month dates must be used for EOL dates as per https://github.com/endoflife-date/endoflife.date/pull/4234.
-# Release dates are not in sync with https://www.mongodb.com/support-policy/lifecycles because git
+# Release dates are not in sync with https://www.mongodb.com/legal/support-policy/lifecycles because git
 # tag dates are used by the automation.
 releases:
+-   releaseCycle: "8.0"
+    releaseDate: 2024-09-11
+    eol: false
+    latest: '8.0.0'
+    latestReleaseDate: 2024-09-11

 -   releaseCycle: "7.3"
     releaseLabel: "7.3 (Rapid Release)"
     releaseDate: 2024-03-19